Ag-CyPhER/FLORIST/README.md

 # Install
 Pip install all requirements in a *Python>=3.8* environment with *PyTorch>=1.8*.
 #### Set up a new Conda environment, activate it, and then execute the following command: pip install -r requirements.txt
-In order to run the following code ()
+##### In order to run the following code (extract feature embeddings from the images in training, testing, and full dataset)
 Please install the dinov2 repository from the following [Link](https://drive.google.com/drive/folders/1cGyOZF1NxCIJlz57usWBLr0NuGJXC2Yg?usp=sharing)
 The DinoV2 model of *dinov2_vitl14* can be downloaded from the following [Link](https://drive.google.com/file/d/1vZKKuPDfi0XXW3IiV78IT34DeiaeokpG/view?usp=sharing)